+Title III - Langua ge Acq uis ition

+Area Academics

+Description Funds are allocated on the basis school's Limited English Proficience •

-An increase in 2023-24 revenue is projected based on a significant LEP headcount increase.
-It is approximately \$109.42 per additional student.
-There is an expected decrease in carryover funds.
+An increase in 2023-24 revenue is It is approximately \$109.42 per add funds.

+Strategic Objective Student Knowledge and Skills

-Description MOE Federal
+Budget Adjustments Description MOE Federal

 Employer Provided Benefits \$ 1,586

 Supplies and Materials (99,365)

 Purchased Services (89,700)

 Unbudgeted Funds (75,199)

 Salaries (54,549)

 Indirect Cost (5,620)

-Total - \$ (322,847)
+Total \$ (322,847)

 Triangle Community Foundation

+Area Academics

 Description Grant funding for the Tom and Pat Gipson grant is designated for WAKE Up and Read to support outreach and communications to students and families to increase access and engagement in the area of literacy development.
 Staffing and activities include dual generational programming with coalition partners in community-based settings, a listening tour to learn from families, and the redesign of the WAKE Up and Read website and communications.

+Strategic Objective Student Knowledge and Skills

-Description MOE Local
+Budget Adjustments Description MOE Local

 Purchased Services \$ (31,042)

 Supplies and Materials (7,678)

 Total \$ (38,720)